 In this chapter, you will learn about the essential feature and architecture of HTTP in handling web application and maintain client-server architecture.

-Big data can be defined as a concept used to describe a large volume of data, which are both structured as well as unstructured, and that gets increased day by day by any system or business.
+Big data can be defined as a concept used to describe a large volume of data, which are both structured and unstructured, and that gets increased day by day by any system or business.
 In this lesson, you will learn about what is Big Data?
 Its importance and its contribution to large-scale data handling.

 MongoDB provides a utility called mongoexport to its users, through which users can export data from MongoDB databases to a JSON file format or a CSV file format.
 In this chapter, you will learn about mongoexport command, which is used in MongoDB to export the data from the database.